 - A zero-carbon footprint.
 To make all the buildings in the city energy efficient.

 - A zero-waste footprint.
 To reduce waste, to reuse whenever possible and to try and ensure that nothing goes to landfill.

 - Sustainable transport usage.
 That is low carbon emission transport and a drive to reduce the need to travel within the city.

 - Sustainable material use.
-That is the adoption of sustainable products throughout the city that embodies “low energy”.
+That is adopting sustainable products throughout the city that embody “low energy”.

 - Local, sustainable food focus.
 Sourcing food locally and ensuring it has the minimum environmental impact.

 - Sustainable water usage.
 To make the water used as efficiently as possible and at the same time to tackle both flooding and local pollution into watercourses.